 MSc Economics (Distinction), University College London, 2009

-David is an Associate Director working in the Pensions and Public Finances sector and the Centre for the Evaluation of Development Policies (EDePo).
-Presently, David is helping lead two main areas of research at the Institute.
-First is work on devolved and local government finance, with a particular focus on the distribution of funding, and the incentives and risks that different systems entail for sub-national government, and their responses to these.
-This includes work on implementing the Smith Commission proposals for Scotland and on the ongoing major changes to English local government finance.
-Second is work on tax and social protection policy in developing countries, including the IFS's DfID-funded Centre for Tax Analysis in Developing Countries (TAXDEV).
-This centre aims to generate new research, analysis and in-country analytical capacity in the area of tax and benefit policy and administration in (or of relevance to) DfID-priority countries, including Ghana and Ethiopia.
-Further work is being undertaken in countries such as Mexico and Jordan, and in cross-country studies.
+David is an Associate Director and helps lead two main areas of research at the Institute.
+First is work on devolved and local government finance, with a particular focus on the distribution of funding, and the incentives and risks that different funding regimes entail for sub-national government, as well as responses to these incentives.
+This includes work on the fiscal frameworks of Scotland and Wales and on the ongoing major changes to English local government finance.
+Second is work on tax and social protection policy in developing countries, including the joint IFS - ODI Centre for Tax Analysis in Developing Countries (TaxDev) funded by DfID.
+This centre aims to generate new research, analysis and in-country analytical capacity in the area of tax and social protection policy and administration in (or of relevance to) DfID-priority countries, including Ethiopia, Ghana, Rwanda and Uganda.

-David is also finalising work on the behavioural effects of National Insurance contributions and the UK's short-lived 50% income tax rate.
-He also has experience of working on a range of other issues including poverty and inequality; labour supply; consumer demand; human capital investment; and social capital.
+David also has experience of working on a range of other issues including inter-personal and geographical inequalities; labour supply; consumer demand; human capital investment; and social capital.
 This experience helps inform his ongoing research, especially on tax policy design in developing countries.